Songs and Bio

 Tired and Twenty Cities from North (2011)

 The Last Last One (To Catch) from Our Dusking Sound (2010)

 When It's Morning from Our Dusking Sound (2010)

 Comments and Booking: Quentinband (at) gmail (dot) com

-Small Houses is a Flint, MI based indie/folk project featuring the songs and poems of Flint, MI native Jeremy Quentin.
+Small Houses is a Philadelphia, PA-based alternative country project featuring the songs and poems of Flint, MI-native Jeremy Quentin.
 Artfully crafted with finger-style guitar and softly sung melodies, the bars of his new album Still Talk; Second City describe the people, the love, and the homes of Quentin’s life.